Essentials for Schools

 CAN TEACHERS DELIVER?

 Yes.
 The Optus Junior Dolphins program has been designed specifically as a primary school teacher led swimming program.
-Primary school teachers who would like to deliver a swimming program should first check the requirements for delivering aquatics programs through their State or Territory Education Department.
+Primary school teachers who would like to deliver a swimming program should first check the requirements for delivering swimming and aquatics programs through their State or Territory Education Department outlined below:

 - Australian Capital Territory